Skip to main content

 Ministry Of Inspiration is the exclusive provider of NZAquaBots in New Zealand.
 MOI works with local coordinators to run local events delivering the programme developed by MOI in conjunction with RoboNation (Sea Perch).

 Anyone or any school can purchase NZAquaBots and have fun with them!
 Competition procedures are to be followed if students wish to attend the Regional/National event and potentially feed to the International event run by Sea Perch in the USA.
-To compete, all you have to do is build your NZ Aquabot to the rules for the current year (see below for rules), then participate in a qualifying regional (see further down for a list of regionals).
+To compete, all you have to do is build your NZ Aquabot to the rules for the current year (see resources for rules), then participate in a qualifying regional (see further down for a list of regionals).
 Teams who place 1st, 2nd or 3rd in their regional qualify for the National event.
 Teams who place 1st in the High School Division and Intermediate Division are eligible for the International SeaPerch event run in the USA by RoboNation.

 If you have questions, please contact us: info@ministryofinspiration.org